-- FDP ACF.1.3 The operational environment shall explicitly authorise access of subjects to objects based on the following additional rules: [none]. - FDP_ACF.1.4 The operational environment shall explicitly deny access of subjects to objects based on the following additional rules: Inonel.
+- FDP_ACF.1.3 The operational environment shall explicitly authorise access of subjects to objects based on the following additional rules: [none]. - FDP_ACF.1.4 The operational environment shall explicitly deny access of subjects to objects based on the following additional rules: [none].

-6.1.3 Subset access control (SAP) (FDP ACC.1-SAP)
+6.1.3 Subset access control (IO) (FDP_ACC.1-IO)

-FDP ACC.1.1 The operational environment shall enforce the Channel Access Control Policy on I/O resource instructions as subjects and logical I/O resources as objects.
+- FDP_ACC.1.1The operational environment shall enforce the I/O Resource Access Control Policy on - I/O resource instructions as subjects and logical I/O resources as objects - I/O resource operations as subjects and partition memory as the object

-6.1.4 Security attribute based access control (SAP) (FDP ACF.1-SAP)
+6.1.4 Security attribute based access control (IO) (FDP_ACF.1-IO)

-- FDP ACF.1.1 The operational environment shall enforce the Channel Access Control Policy to objects based on the logical I/O resource association with a partition ID. - FDP ACF.1.2 The operational environment shall enforce the following rules to determine if an operation among controlled subjects and controlled objects is allowed:

-Access to logical I/O devices is based on the partition ID of the requesting logical partition; the partition ID of the requesting partition must match the partition ID of the I/O device as defined in the IOCDS.
+- FDP_ACF.1.1 The operational environment shall enforce the I/O Resource Access Control Policy to objects based on the logical I/O resource association with a partition. - FDP_ACF.1.2 The operational environment shall enforce the following rules to determine if an operation among controlled subjects and controlled objects is allowed: - 1.
+Access to logical I/O resources is based on the partition ID of the requesting logical partition; the partition ID of the requesting partition must match the partition ID of the I/O resource as defined in the IOCDS. - 2.
+Access to partition memory is based on the ID of the requesting I/O resource; the resource ID requesting access must be assigned to the partition as defined in the IOCDS.

-- The operational environment shall explicitly authorise access of subjects to FDP ACF.1.3 objects based on the following additional rules: [none]. - FDP ACF.1.4 The operational environment shall explicitly deny access of subjects to objects based on the following additional rules: [none].
+- FDP_ACF.1.3 The operational environment shall explicitly authorise access of subjects to objects based on the following additional rules: [none]. - FDP_ACF.1.4 The operational environment shall explicitly deny access of subjects to objects based on the following additional rules: [none].